UCB-Econ-148/sp24/syllabus.md

 ### Office Hours and Ed

 In addition to lectures and labs, we will host several office hours a week.
 In office hours, you'll get a chance to ask questions about and work with your peers on assignments.
 You are also very welcome to ask about course logistics and lecture materials.
 We highly recommend attending office hours if you feel like you need help and/or clarification on any assignments or materials.
+In the past, OHs have felt very much like co-working spaces that you'll encounter in your future professional lives!

 Furthermore, you're encouraged to ask and answer questions about assignments and concepts on Ed.
 As a reminder, Ed will be a student-run forum this semester and you are expected to answer questions on Ed.